 In most OECD and many non-OECD countries, bonds and equities remain the two predominant asset classes for pension funds.
-For the selected pension funds within this report, South African, Botswanan, and Namibian asset allocations continue to reflect greater allocations to equities, more so than OECD countries.
-For the rest of the African countries, the picture continues to illustrate a skew to fixed income.
-Higher yield local currency government bonds remain comparatively more attractive than public equities for Nigeria, Zambia, and East African asset allocators.
-Regulation continues to be the single most important determinant of asset allocation decisions in African countries.
-Amendments to regulations to enable greater allocation to alternative assets remains a discussion point with many pensions regulatory and supervisory authorities.
+For the selected pension funds within this edition, asset allocations for South Africa, Botswana and Namibia continue to reflect greater allocations to equities, more so than OECD countries.
+For the rest of the African countries, the picture continues to be skewed towards fixed income.
+Higher yield local currency government bonds remain comparatively more attractive than public equities for Nigeria, Zambia and East African asset allocators.
+Regulation continues to be the most important determinant of asset allocation decisions in African countries.